-Name and Age Position Amount and Nature of Beneficial Ownership of Common Stock as of January 15, 1999 James H. Strosahl, 57 Executive Vice President, Chief Financial Officer, Secretary and Treasurer of the Company; Senior Vice President and Chief Financial Officer of Glacier Bank; employed since 1993 33,349(1) 0.40% Stephen J. Van Helden, 49 President of Glacier Bank; employed since 1974 102,935(2) 1,23% Executive officers and directors as a group (12 individuals) 1,575,537(3) 18.81%
+Amount and Nature of Beneficial Ownership of Common Stock as of January 15, 2000

+Name and Age Position January 2

+James H. Strosahl, 58 Executive Vice President, Chief 41,9

+Financial Officer, Secretary and Treasurer of the Company; Senior Vice President and Chief Financial Officer of Glacier Bank; employed since 1993 41,984 (1) 0.44%

+Executive officers and directors as a group (11 individuals)

-- Share amounts have been adjusted to reflect a 10% stock dividend paid October 1, 1998. - (1) Includes 13,726 shares held jointly with Mr. Strosahl's wife with whom voting and dispositive power is shared; 9,777 shares held in an IRA account; and 9,846 shares which could be acquired within 60 days by the exercise of stock options - (2) Includes 49,765 shares held jointly with Mr. Van Helden's wife with whom voting and dispositive power is shared; 39,317 shares held in the Company's Pension and Profit Sharing Plans; 220 held in a trust for his son; 50 shares owned by the Affordable Housing Foundation, of which Mr. Van Helden is the Chairman, and 13,583 shares which could be acquired within 60 days by the exercise of stock options.
+Share amounts have been adjusted to reflect a 10% stock dividend paid May 27, 1999.

+- (1) Includes 15,098 shares held jointly with Mr. Strosahl's wife with whom voting and dispositive power is shared; 10,934 shares held in an IRA account; and 15,952 shares which could be acquired within 60 days by the exercise of stock options - (2) Includes 93,699 shares held by executive officers and directors as a group, which could be acquired within 60 days by the exercise of stock options.